 - The Headteacher and members of the senior leadership team, will monitor progress through reporting at specified times.
-Targets and criteria for success will be specified, recorded, reviewed and changed by them as need arise. - The SENCo and external agencies will assist the school to draw up the Individual Behavioural Plan in accordance with the guidelines of the Code of Practice and to maintain it where it is accessible to all mainstream staff. -'s parents will be asked to support the positive aims of this plan at home. - Regular meetings will be arranged to monitor/maintain's progress.
+Targets and criteria for success will be specified, recorded, reviewed and changed by them as need arise. - The SENCo and external agencies will assist the school to draw up the Individual - Behavioural Plan in accordance with the guidelines of the Code of Practice and to - maintain it where it is accessible to all mainstream staff. -'s parents will be asked to support the positive aims of this plan at home.

 TO BE SIGNED BY

 PUPIL

 PARENT

+PARENI

 TEACHER

 HEAD TEACHER